 Once your campaigns are live:

-• Iterate as Needed:
+- Iterate as needed:

 If a channel isn’t performing as expected, review the data and adjust your approach.
-For example:
+For example:- If your ads have a low click-through rate, try enhancing the visuals and messaging.

-• If website traffic isn’t converting well, experiment with your landing page’s narrative, information flow, and visuals.
+- If website traffic isn’t converting well, experiment with your landing page’s narrative, information flow, and visuals.

-• Sustainable Scaling: When a channel is delivering quality results, scale gradually while watching for diminishing returns.
+When a channel is delivering quality results, scale gradually while watching for diminishing returns.

 Common Pitfalls